Halstenbek: History

-After Prussias victory over Denmark in 1864 and the founding of the North German Confederation in 1867 Halstenbek and the district of Pinneberg were under Prussian administration.
+After Prussia's victory over Denmark in 1864 and the founding of the North German Confederation in 1867 Halstenbek and the district of Pinneberg were under Prussian administration.
 The direct administration (Drostei) was located in the city of Pinneberg.
 1883 Halstenbek received a connection to the railway network with its own freight yard, which promoted the marketing of trees and plants from the Halstenbek plant nurseries substantially.
 The First World War brought the next big economical break.

 During the "Third Reich" the administration of Halstenbek was brought into line.
 The plant nurseries found new markets such as plantings for green strips of the new Autobahns.
 During World War II the supply situation in food deteriorated and the plant nurseries switched their production to food crops.
 But they also continued to deliver plants, but now for camouflage purposes.
 Soon after beginning of the war four heavy anti-aircraft batteries were stationed at a field near today's Lübzer Straße.
 Towards the end of the war the railway station of Halstenbek were destroyed by allied bombs.
 When Hamburg was declared a fortress, the border of the "Fortress Ring" were directly following the border of the villages of Halstenbek and Krupunder.
 An anti tank ditch was built south of the railway line parallel to today's "Lübzer Straße".
 North of the railway line the anti tank ditch followed the railway track.
 The southern anti-tank ditch has been built by male inmates of the concentration camp Neuengamme, the northern ditch were built by Jewish women from the concentration camp outpost of Lurup.
 After the war, the town fell under British occupation.
 New administrative structures were set up and houses were built for refugees from eastern German provinces.